 Risk calculators will need to provide a good user experience for both the patient and the clinician.
 This includes integration with patient management systems, and consideration being given to health literacy, risk communication and consumer interfaces.

-The Ministry is also aware that New Zealand CVD risk equations for other key populations will be available in the future (eg, patients with serious mental illness) which will necessitate an update to the published standard.
+New Zealand-specific CVD risk equations for other key populations will be available in the future (eg, patients with serious mental illness) which will necessitate an update to the published clinical guidance and data standard.

-We will provide monthly updates on progress to the sector, through clinical groups and networks, with the next update due by the end of June 2019.
+We will provide monthly updates on progress to the sector, through clinical groups and networks and posted here.

-If you have any questions about implementation of the new standard, please do not hesitate to email Riaz Azam, Senior Project Manager, CVD, Diabetes, Long-term Conditions.
-Email: email@example.com
+If you have any questions about implementation of the new standard, please do not hesitate to email Khaylen Huriwai, Advisor, Long-term Conditions.